 The swapped 2 cookies jar was the highest rated.
 Indeed we want most what has become scarcer rather than what has always been scarce.

-A third experiment shows that cookies who became scarce because of social demand were rated the highest of all.
+A third experiment shows that cookies that became scarce because of social demand were rated the highest of all.

 The sub-communication, in this case, is that we are in competition for a scarce resource.